What is Chiropractic

 Should I See a Chiropractor?

-Countless people have reduced or eliminated lower back pain by seeking chiropractic care.
+Countless people have reduced or eliminated lower back pain by seeking chiropractic care (and incorporating a better mattress for back pain).
 As previously mentioned, people also commonly turn to a chiropractor for musculoskeletal pain of the neck, pelvis, and extremities, as well as for particularly acute and/or consistent headaches.
 Multiple scientific studies have shown chiropractic care to be beneficial in all of these instances.
 Research has also suggested that chiropractic care may be effective in the treatment of osteoarthritis and fibromyalgia.

 If you suffer from one or more of the above conditions, chiropractic care may be right for you.